1.0 Introduction

 extraAnnotations:

 certConfig: Defines the certificate configuration for the Fortanix Armor API domain.subject: Specifies the primary domain used for the Fortanix Armor API certificate.sans: Specifies the Subject Alternative Names (SANs) for the certificate.
-For mutual TLS configurations, ensure that the certificate includes a SAN prefixed withapi. as described in the Section 12.0: Certificate Requirement for Mutual TLS.useCertManager(optional): Specifies whether automated certificate provisioning using cert-manager is enabled.kind: Specifies the issuer type (issuer orclusterIssuer).issuer: Specifies the name of the configured issuer resource.duration(optional): Specifies the validity duration (The default value is2160hours).
+For mutual TLS configurations, at least one SAN must include theapi. prefix as described in the Section 13.0: Certificate Requirement for Mutual TLS.useCertManager(optional): Specifies whether automated certificate provisioning using cert-manager is enabled.kind: Specifies the issuer type (issuer orclusterIssuer).issuer: Specifies the name of the configured cert-manager issuer.duration(optional): Specifies the certificate validity period (default value is2160hours).

-signerName(optional): Specifies the certificate signer to be used.extraAnnotations(optional): Specifies additional annotations applied to the certificate resource.expirationSeconds(optional): Specifies the validity period of the issued certificate.
+signerName(optional): Specifies the certificate signer to be used.extraAnnotations(optional): Specifies additional annotations applied to the generated certificate resources (for example, for NGINX configuration).expirationSeconds(optional): Specifies the validity period of the issued certificate.

 NOTE